-For the Mini and M4 brakes there is no manual adjustment and lever travel is determined by the piston seals in the caliper body which retract the pads.
+For the Mono Brakes there is no manual adjustment and lever travel is determined by the piston seals in the caliper body which retract the pads.
 When the brake pads have been manually retracted (by pushing the pistons back into their bores) these calipers will require several pulls of the lever to reset themselves, during this period the lever may travel all the way to the bars.